Mutahir-15/Coding-Notes/README.md

 **📌 What's Inside?** <br>This repository contains cheat sheets, PDFs, and notes on various technologies, including:

-🟢 HTML & CSS – Web fundamentals at your fingertips
+🟢 HTML & CSS – Web fundamentals at your fingertips...
 🔵 TypeScript – Mastering the modern web
 🐍 Python – Unlocking the power of coding<br>